PimeTandas/PimeTandas/README.md

 </div>

 ## 😄 About Me
-- Apprentice Software Engineer at a little bank.
+-  Work at a little bank.
 - Intrested in Cryptography, Finance, Investing and Motor Sports.

 ## 🔭 Experience